getindiekit/indiekit/docs/api/index.md

 * [content store functions](add-store.md)
 * [syndication functions](add-syndicator.md)

+A plug-in can also [add a collection](add-collection.md) to the MongoDb database.

 ## Anatomy of a plug-in

 A plug-in is a `Class` with an `init()` function that is used to register endpoints, presets, stores and syndicators.
 You can also use the `init()` function to modify Indiekit’s [configuration](../configuration/index.md).
 For example: